funcool/buddy-auth/doc/user-guide.md

 The authentication process works mainly in two steps:

-1. *parse*: that is responsible for analyzing the request and read the auth related data (e.g. `Authorization` header, url params, etc..)
+1. *parse*: that is responsible for analyzing the request and reading the auth related data (e.g. `Authorization` header, url params, etc..)
-2. *auth*: with the data obtained from parse step just try to authenticate the the request (e.g. simple access to database for obtain the possible user, using a self contained jws/jwe token, check a key in the session, etc...)
+2. *auth*: with the data obtained from parse step, just try to authenticate the the request (e.g. simple access to database for obtaining the possible user, using a self contained jws/jwe token, checking a key in the session, etc...)

 This step does not raise any exceptions and is completely transparent to the user.
-The authentication process responsibility is to determine if a request is anonymous or is authenticated, nothing more.
+It is the responsibility of the authentication process to determine if a request is anonymous or authenticated, nothing more.

 ### Backends